There are lots of myths about stretching and this is a blog about different types of stretching and the benefits.. or not

 Research has shown that stretching may impact all the below to varying degrees:

-- Stretching will SOMETIMES reduce pain and discomfort
+- will SOMETIMES reduce pain and discomfort

-- Stretching WILL NOT necessarily prevent injury
+- WILL NOT necessarily prevent injury

 Should I stretch before exercising?

 Your decision to stretch or not to stretch should be based on what you want to achieve.
-If the objective is to reduce injury, stretching before exercise has not been shown to be helpful.
+If the objective is to reduce injury, doing stretches before exercise has not been shown to be helpful.
 You are better to warm up your muscles with light aerobic movements, gradually increasing their intensity.

 If your objective is to increase your range of motion so that you can more easily do the splits, and stretching is more beneficial than the small loss in force, then you should stretch.